digicatapult/veritable-poc/README.md

 ## E2E Testing

-For e2e testing we are using cypress and **docker image** - `image: "cypress/included:3.2.0"` which comes with preinstalled cypress.
+For e2e testing we are using `Cypress` npm package.
 Cypress config and tests can be found in `./cypress` folder.
-Test flows or Cypress specs are located in `/cypress/integration` folder.
+Test flows or **Cypress** specs are located in `/cypress/integration` folder.
 Each spec should represent a flow e.g.
 - creating a connection with authority
 - requesting proof
 - issues a credential